 Failure to fulfill a caretaking obligation.
 This constitutes more than half of all reported cases of elder abuse.
 It can be intentional or unintentional, based on factors such as ignorance or denial that an elderly needs as much care as they do.

 The treatment of an older adult in ways that cause emotional or psychological pain or distress, including:

 Intimidation through yelling or threats

-Humiliation and ridicule, Habitual blaming or scapegoating, Ignoring the elderly person, Isolating an elder from friends or activities, Terrorizing or menacing the elderly person.
+Humiliation and ridicule, Habitual blaming, Ignoring the elderly person, Isolating an elder from friends or activities.

 The unauthorized use of an elderly person’s funds or property including misuse of an elder’s personal cheques, credit cards, or accounts;